Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_1.rst

 Step 2 - Get the trained DGD model
 ----------------------------------

-In order to set up the DGD model and load its trained parameters, we need a configuration file specifying the options to initialize it and the path to the files containing the trained model.
+In order to set up the DGD model and load its trained parameters, we need a configuration file specifying the options to initialize the model and the path to the files containing the parameters of the trained model.

 In this case, we will use the ``bulkDGD/ioutil/configs/model/model.yaml`` file.
-We assume this file was copied to the current working directory.
+We can refer to this file using only the file's name (without extension) since it is located in the ``bulkDGD/ioutil/configs/model`` directory.

 We can load the configuration using the :func:`ioutil.load_config_model` function.

 .. code-block:: python

    # Load the configuration.
-   config_model = ioutil.get_config_model("model.yaml")
+   config_model = ioutil.get_config_model("model")

 Once loaded, the configuration consists of a dictionary of options, which maps to the arguments required by the :class:`core.model.DGDModel` constructor.

+You can find more information about the available options to configure the DGD model :doc:`here <model_config_options>`.

 Then, we can initialize the trained DGD model.